Head Start Lead Teacher

 Minimum Qualifications

-• Minimum of an Early Childhood Education Associates Degree; Bachelor’s Degree in Education; Bachelor’s Degree in Early Childhood Education Preferred.
+• Associate degree in Early Childhood Education or similar degree.
+Bachelor’s Degree in Early Childhood Education Preferred.

 Preferred Qualifications